Combo Package; raft through exciting whitewater rapids and then saddle up for a horseback ride to a barbecue dinner.

 - For safety purposes helmets are mandatory to be worn by all riders.

 - All adult riders must sign a waiver prior to the tour.
-A waiver must also be completed by the parent or guardian of any rider under the age of 18.
+A waiver must also be completed by the parent or legal guardian of any rider under the age of 18 (documentation may be required to confirm the signatory’s authority).

 - Riders must be physically capable of controlling the horse during the ride without assistance and for the health and safety of all riders we regrettably cannot accommodate any disabilities or special needs riders.
 We recognize that disabled riding is a unique and respected skill set that we at the barns do not have the appropriate equipment or skills to safely execute.